Thermal Tensor Network Simulations of Lattice Fermions with Fixed Filling: Discussions

 Beyond particle number in fermion systems, the strategy developed here can be generalized to other conserved quantities and their conjugate fields.
 Moreover, the fixed-$N$ scheme is not limited to tanTRG: it can be readily incorporated into other thermal tensor network methods based on imaginary-time evolution, such as finite-temperature projected entangled-pairs operators~\cite{Li2011PRLLinearized, Czarnik2012PRBProjected, Czarnik2016PRBVariational, Sinha2022PRBFinite, Zhang2025Finite}, as long as the gradient of the relevant observables, e.g., energy and particle number, can be estimated.

 \textit{Acknowledgments}.--- Q.L. and W.L. are indebted to Jialin Chen for stimulating discussions.
-The tanTRG and DMRG computations are based on the open-source package FiniteMPS.jl~\cite{Li2024FiniteMPS.jl}, whose tensor backend is TensorKit.jl~\cite{Devos2025TensorKit.jl}.
+The tanTRG and DMRG computations are based on the open-source package FiniteMPS.jl~\cite{FiniteMPS.jl}, whose tensor backend is TensorKit.jl~\cite{Devos2025TensorKit.jl}.
 The DQMC simulations are performed using the open-source package SmoQyDQMC.jl~\cite{CohenStead2024SPCSmoQyDQMC.jl}.
-This work is supported by the National Natural Science Foundation of China (Grant Nos.~12222412, and 12447101), and Quantum Science and Technology-National Science and Technology Major Project (Grand No. 2021ZD0301900).
+The source code and data that support this work are available in the GitHub repository Fixed-N-tanTRG~\cite{data_repository}.
+This work is supported by the National Natural Science Foundation of China (Grant Nos.~12534009, and 12447101), and the Innovation Program for Quantum Science and Technology (Grand No. 2021ZD0301900).
 We thank HPC at ITP-CAS for the technical support and generous allocation of CPU time.